-Personalized learning is the #9 eLearning trend for 2018.
+Personalized learning is has been one of the top eLearning trends for years.

 But what exactly makes learning personalized?